code4health/postman-ehrscape/README.md

     "nursing_vital_signs_observations/vital_signs:0/national_early_warning_score_rcp_uk:0/total_score": 3
   }
   ```
-As mentioned before, the exact syntax and how to create a composition will be covered elsewhere.
+As before, the exact syntax and how to create a composition will be covered elsewhere.
 At this stage you should just use the syntax string provided above.

 Navigate to the `Composition` folder and highlight `Commit Composition JSON FLAT`.
 Paste the text above into the Body text box on the right hand side and click on the `Send` button.